Co-op reveals rise in verbal abuse and assaults against staff during pandemic

 A campaign for a new law to protect shop workers from attacks is being stepped up after a leading company revealed high levels of abuse against its staff during the coronavirus crisis.

-The Co-op said one in four of its frontline shop workers has been on the receiving end of violence, abuse and anti-social behaviour, with a 36% increase in incidents so far this year compared to the same period in 2019 – an average of around 730 a day.
+The Co-op said one in four of its frontline shop workers has been on the receiving end of violence, abuse and anti-social behaviour, with a 36 per cent increase in incidents so far this year compared to the same period in 2019 — an average of around 730 a day.

 Almost a quarter of aggressive customers said frustrations caused by panic-buying had caused them to lash out at store staff.